-• The royal lodgings in the south range are extended further west and north, centred on a great rectangular tower at the SW corner.
-It is possible that the palace acquired its quadrangular form during this phase, following the demolition of what remained of the old castle.
+• The royal lodgings in the south range are extended further west and north, centred on a great rectangular tower at the south-west corner.
+It is possible that the palace acquired its quadrangular form during this phase.

 Phase 3 (James IV)